 Each seat features its own 15,4 inch HD TV, which can be controlled by either a handset in the armrest or by directly touching the screen.
 Below the TV monitor, you find a drawer that is large enough to store your laptop and a footrest which becomes part of the flatbed once the seat is fully reclined.

 The size of this footrest differs dramatically depending upon the row: the bulkhead seats in row 1 offer a much larger ottoman as compared to the cramp footrests of all the other Business Class seats (so choose a seat in the first row if you can).

 The armrest that is shared between paired seats features a small shared table (for drinks and snacks), the seat controls, and the remote control for the entertainment system.
-It also houses a fold-out tray table which needs to be pulled out for any use.
+It also houses a fold-out tray table that needs to be pulled out for any use.
 On the other side of the seat, behind the headrest, is a small, difficult to reach storage compartment, where you find a universal AC power outlet and a USB port.

 The seat goes fully flat (180 degrees recline), but again, your sleep comfort will depend on the seat you choose: except for the bulkhead seats in row 1 (which come with large ottomans), the footrests are too narrow for a good night’s rest.

 What are the best Business Class seats on Ethiopian’s B787s?